WaLLy3K/Pi-hole-Block-Page/README.md

 When one attempts to access any non HTML resource (IE: not HTML, PHP, XML or RSS), the page will interpret this request as a "file" and will show a denied symbol, with the text "Blocked by Pi-hole" next to it.

 ## Install:
 **DISCLAIMER:** This repo is a work in progress.
-For your sake, please consider all code to be *completely untested* until further notice.
-These instructions are provided as-is, but have been updated from the [original Pastebin link](http://pastebin.com/gtnM5ihU).
+While these instructions have been tested for my own setup, they have not been verified on any other build.
+While it shouldn't break, be prepared to troubleshoot if necessary.

 ````